The digital classroom: an in-depth guide

 Kaltura video solutions provide an entire ecosystem of video for education:

-- Video Portal – Whether uploading video or sharing recorded classes, it’s important to have a way to safely share class videos.
-Public video sharing sites are great, but they don’t provide the level of privacy and control you’ll need when sharing sensitive classroom videos.
+- Video Portal – Whether uploading videos or sharing recorded classes, it’s important to have a way to safely share class videos.
+Public video-sharing sites are great, but they don’t provide the level of privacy and control you’ll need when sharing sensitive classroom videos.
 Kaltura’s video portal provides just the space to create, share, and manage all of your digital classroom’s video content.

 - Video Creation – Speaking of video content.
 We need the opportunity to create video.
-Kaltura offers tools such as Kaltura Capture, lecture capture, express capture to record class lectures and demonstrations then share them through the video portal.
+Kaltura offers tools such as Kaltura Capture, lecture capture, and express capture to record class lectures and demonstrations, then share them through the video portal.
 Teachers and students alike can then leverage tools such as video paths (choose your own adventure) and hot spots to make videos even more engaging.
-Teachers can add quizzes to videos to ensure students are not only watching the shared video but understanding the material as well.
+Teachers can add quizzes to videos to ensure students are not only watching the shared video but also understanding the material.

 - Data – Get rich sets of data on everything.
 Teachers get attendance data, chat history, poll and quiz responses, and even reports on student focus during the virtual classroom.
 The virtual class can be recorded and shared as VOD.
 Teachers can then see who watched what video and gain valuable insights from all the shared videos.